MultiSafepay/docs/content/payments/methods/pay-later/betaalpermaand/_index.md

 3. Search for the transaction and click to open the **Transaction details** page.
 4. Under **Order summary**, click **Change order status**.
 5. Change the status of the initial order to **Shipped**, and then add a **Memo**.
-6. Refund the required amount fully or partially.
-See [Processing refunds](/payments/methods/billing-suite/betaalpermaand/#processing-refunds).
+6. Refund the required amount [in full or in part](/refunds/full-partial/).

 You cannot increase the amount of the initial order by default.
 Email a request to <sales@multisafepay.com>